Ssnnee/quote-generator/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Usage
 Using the Quote Generator is straightforward.
-Once you've navigated to the website, you'll see a button labeled 'Generate Quote'.
+Once you've navigated to the website, you'll see a button labeled `Generate Quote`.
 Clicking this button will generate a new quote and display it on the screen.
-If you find a quote that you'd like to share on Twitter, simply click the 'Tweet Quote' button, and you will be redirected to Twitter with a pre-populated tweet containing the quote.
+If you find a quote that you'd like to share on Twitter, simply click the `Tweet Quote` button, and you will be redirected to Twitter with a pre-populated tweet containing the quote.

 ## Code
 The Quote Generator is built with HTML, CSS, and JavaScript.
 The quotes are fetched from an API, and the Twitter functionality is implemented using Twitter's Web Intents.